oliveiramc/oliveiramc.github.io/_posts/2021-08-05-generalizedBayes.md

 Some of the generalized Bayesian approaches <d-cite key="knoblauch2019generalized"></d-cite> explicitly include the fact that these assumptions may be broken in the definition of the inference strategy, as we will see below.

-# Generalizations of Bayes' posterior
+# Generalizations of Bayes posterior

 In the following, I review extensions to Bayes theorem which are more justified and may have better performances in a misspecified setting (or can even be used without a probabilistic model); some will also tackle directly the issues regarding prior and computational power.